LLNL/blt/docs/tutorial/external_dependencies.rst

 your project does not use BLT), you can set the ``BLT_EXPORT_THIRDPARTY`` option to ``ON``.
 As with other EXPORTABLE targets created by ``blt_import_library()``, these targets should be prefixed with the name of the project.
 Either the ``EXPORT_NAME`` target property or the ``NAMESPACE`` option to CMake's ``install`` command can be used to modify the name of an installed target.
-See  :ref:`ExportingBLTCreatedTargetsE:` for more info.
+See  :ref:`ExportingBLTCreatedTargets:` for more info.

 You have already seen one use of ``DEPENDS_ON`` for a BLT